cloudstateio/cloudstate/README.md

 ### High-level design

-The CloudState reference implementation is built on top of Kubernetes, [Knative](https://cloud.google.com/knative), [Graal VM](https://www.graalvm.org), [gRPC](https://grpc.io), and [Akka](https://akka.io), with a growing set of client API libraries for different languages.
+The Cloudstate reference implementation is built on top of Kubernetes, [Knative](https://cloud.google.com/knative), [Graal VM](https://www.graalvm.org), [gRPC](https://grpc.io), and [Akka](https://akka.io), with a growing set of client API libraries for different languages.
 Inbound and outbound communication is always going through the sidecars over gRPC channel[^6] using a constrained and well-defined protocol, in which the user defines commands in, events in, command replies out, and events out.
 Communicating over a gRPC allows the user code to be implemented in different languages (JavaScript, Java, Go, Scala, Python, etc.).

 ![Serving of polyglot stateful functions](images/serving_stateful_functions.png)